 When it comes to your teeth, there are two important supportive structures (periodontium): essentially, your jaw bone and gums.
 A periodontist receives extensive medical education to treat tooth and bone loss.
 A periodontist also specializes in the treatment of gum diseases.
 In most cases, they have additional training that includes the following:

 How to Place the Implant: There are some general dentists who receive a certificate to place tooth implants.
+This might be part of cosmetic dentistry services they offer.
 However, they still don’t have the same extensive training as a periodontist.
 Lack of experience and training can lead to significant mistakes.
 Choosing a periodontist like Dr. Salcetti best assures your implants are placed properly and comfortably.
 This also minimizes complications.

 - How to Keep Infection From the Implant Site: One of the main risks is infection of the tissue or inflammatory bone loss around the tooth (or peri-implantitis).
 When a site becomes infected, it can be very painful and interfere with your dental implants.
 Periodontists are specifically trained to correctly treat such disease.
 This reduces your risk of infection.